Subscribe To This Site

 (MS)

-Our 1997 5th wheel is central air and ducted and we just purchased it.
-The furnace comes on when the furnace mode is selected at the thermostat control.
+Our 1997 5th wheel is central air and ducted, and we just purchased it.
+The furnace comes on when the thermostat control selects the furnace mode.
 The owner we purchased from said he only ran the furnace to get the chill off.

-Others have told us to buy an electric heater because the furnace would burn up the gas quickly.
+Others have told us to buy a Portable Electric Heater because the furnace would burn up the gas quickly.
 Is this true?
 About how long would a 40lb tank last if we were running the furnace during cold weather?

-I am afraid that you are not going to like my answer.
-My answer is "I Dunno".
-There are too many variables for me to give you a good answer.
+ANSWER: Hi Meme, I am afraid that you are not going to like my answer.
+My answer is, "I Dunno."
+There are too many variables for me to give you a conclusive answer.
 The answer depends on several factors; how well your 5th wheel is insulated, the outside temperature, what temperature you have the thermostat set to, whether you need to run it both day and night, whether your RV is equipped with more than 1 furnace, etc.

-If after you do this experiment you decide that you need an alternate or supplemental way of heating up your RV you can choose to use an Electric Portable Heater.
+If, after you do this experiment, you decide that you need an alternate or supplemental way of heating your RV, you can choose to use an Portable Electric Heater.
 A lot of RVers safely use portable electric heaters in their RVs.
-The keyword here is "safely use".
-Here are a few rules to keep in mind when using an electric portable heater in your RV.
+The keyword here is "safely use."
+Here are a few rules to keep in mind when using a portable electric heater in your RV.

-2. Buy only heaters that have automatic shut off switches that activate when the heater is tipped over.
+2. Buy only heaters with automatic shut-off switches that activate when the heater is tipped over.

 3. Keep the heater at least 3 feet away from any flammable materials.

-5. Do not use an electric heater that has a damaged power cord.
+5. Do not use an electric heater with a damaged power cord.

 6. Do not use an extension cord with an electric heater.